xeals/signal-back/README.md

 - output directory (for extraction)
 - output file (for formatting)

+Currently only an XML output format is (partially) available.
+This attempts to be compatible with the [SMS Backup & Restore](https://play.google.com/store/apps/details?id=com.riteshsahu.SMSBackupRestore) app that is commonly used to back up the system SMS database.
+However, it is yet untested.

-**Currently no formats are available, because I don't know what people might want to see.
-Please contribute on [#2](https://github.com/xeals/signal-back/issues/2) if you have something you'd like to see!**
+**Please contribute on [#2](https://github.com/xeals/signal-back/issues/2) if you have a format you'd like to see!**

 # Installing